evennia/evennia/docs/2.x/_sources/Contribs/Contribs-Overview.md.txt

 _Contribution by Griatch 2016_

 A "multidescer" is a concept from the MUSH world.
-It allows for creating, managing and switching between multiple character descriptions and is a way for quickly managing your look (such as when changing clothes) in more free-form roleplaying systems.
+It allows for splitting your descriptions into arbitrary named 'sections' which you can then swap out at will.
+It is a way for quickly managing your look (such as when changing clothes) in more free-form roleplaying systems.
 This will also work well together with the `rpsystem` contrib.

 [Read the documentation](./Contrib-Multidescer.md) - [Browse the Code](evennia.contrib.game_systems.multidescer)